What we are doing Newcastle Transport

 - Increased frequency for ferry customers during the day, with services every 15 minutes

-- Frequent light rail services, running every 7.5 minutes during peak times
+- Frequent light rail services, running regularly during peak times

 - Clock-face timetables, making the timetable easier to understand